e3nn/e3nn/docs/guide/jit.rst

 PyTorch provides two ways to compile code into TorchScript: `tracing and scripting <https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html>`_.
 Tracing follows the tensor operations on an example input, allowing complex Python control flow if that control flow does not depend on the data itself.
 Scripting compiles a subset of Python directly into TorchScript, allowing data-dependent control flow but only limited Python features.

-This is a problem for e3nn, where many modules --- such as ``TensorProduct`` --- use significant Python control flow based on ``Irreps`` as well as features like inheritance that are incompatible with scripting.
-Other modules like ``Gate``, however, contain important but simple data-dependent control flow.
-Thus ``Gate`` needs to be scripted, even though it contains a ``TensorProduct`` that has to be traced.
+This is a problem for e3nn, where many modules --- such as `e3nn.o3.TensorProduct` --- use significant Python control flow based on ``e3nn.o3.Irreps`` as well as features like inheritance that are incompatible with scripting.
+Other modules like ``e3nn.nn.Gate``, however, contain important but simple data-dependent control flow.
+Thus ``e3nn.nn.Gate`` needs to be scripted, even though it contains a `e3nn.o3.TensorProduct` that has to be traced.

 To hide this complexity from the user and prevent difficult-to-understand errors, ``e3nn`` implements a wrapper for ``torch.jit`` --- `e3nn.util.jit <../api/util/jit.rst>`_ --- that recursively and automatically compiles submodules according to directions they provide.
 Using the ``@compile_mode`` decorator, modules can indicate whether they should be scripted, traced, or left alone.